mauriciosoares/core.js/README.md

 ### 3.3.0

- * replayEvents now returns a promise
+ * replayEvents returns a promise

 ### 3.2.0